eriksjolund/nextcloud-podman/README.md

 Tested with podman 4.7.0.

-A minimal test to see that it's possible to log in worked.
+A minimal test to see that it's possible to log in worked:

-Test

 1. `systemctl --user start mariadb.service`
 2. `systemctl --user start redis.service`